Global Cancer Research

 DCCPS, through its Epidemiology and Genomics Research Program, funds a range of activities in the area of global health and cancer epidemiology.
 These activities address topics such as cancer and household air pollution from solid-fuel combustion, as well as cancer in Africa.

-NCI’s Center for Cancer Research (CCR) conducts a number of research projects that address cancers that are of special concern for LMICs.
+NCI’s Center for Cancer Research (CCR) conducts research projects that address cancers that are of special concern for LMICs.
 For example, CCR researchers are investigating the role genetic diversity plays in pediatric cancers in Central America.
-And others are studying the drivers of liver cancer and host genetic factors that increase susceptibility to nasopharyngeal carcinoma in populations with high incidences of these cancers.
+Others are studying the drivers of liver cancer and host genetic factors that increase susceptibility to nasopharyngeal carcinoma in populations with high incidences of these cancers.